-As required by the UAE Federal Law No. (2) of 2015, as amended, we report that:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2022:

-- i. we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii. the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Articles of Association of the Company and the UAE Federal Law No. (2) of 2015, as amended; - iii. the Company has maintained proper books of account; - iv. the financial information included in the Message from the Chairman and the Management Discussion and Analysis is consistent with the books of account and records of the Company; - v. based on the information that has been made available to us, the Group has not purchased or invested in any shares or stocks during the year ended 31 December 2021; - vi. note 25 reflects the material related party transactions and the terms under which they were conducted; - vii. there were no social contribution made during the year; - viii. based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Group has contravened, during the financial year ended 31 December 2021, any of the applicable provisions of its Articles of Association or of the UAE Federal Law No. (2) of 2015, as amended, which would have a material impact on its activities or its consolidated financial position as at 31 December 2021.
+- i. we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii. the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Articles of Association of the Company and the UAE Federal Law No. (32) of 2021; - iii. the Company has maintained proper books of account; - iv. the financial information included in the Message from the Chairman and the Management Discussion and Analysis is consistent with the books of account and records of the Company; - v. based on the information that has been made available to us, the Group has not purchased or invested in any shares or stocks during the year ended 31 December 2022; - vi. note 24 reflects the material related party transactions and the terms under which they were conducted; - vii. based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended 31 December 2022, any of the applicable provisions of its Articles of Association or of the UAE Federal Law No. (32) of 2021, which would have a material impact on its activities or its consolidated financial position as at 31 December 2022; and - viii. there were no social contribution made during the year.